at Real Fun, Wow!

 I also added the submenu selections as image hyperlinks at the top of each collection page.
 This encourages quicker decision-making for users, reducing the time needed to find relevant products.

-Users wanted the option to browse art prints based on similar types.
-With over 500 prints available, some users opted out of completing a purchase simply because they couldn’t choose one from the list.
+With 500+ prints available and no intuitive categorization or filtering, users faced decision paralysis.
+Many opted out of completing a purchase simply because they couldn't choose one from the long, unsorted list.

 After collaborating to reduce the total print inventory by over 30%, I organized the remaining pieces into intuitive, browsable categories with filtering capabilities that streamlined the search experience.